landah/mockservicerunner/README.md

 Extra options

 Extra Args
-- PROJECT The name of soapui project
+- PROJECT: The name of soapui project
-- MOCK_SERVICE_NAME The name of the MockService to run
+- MOCK_SERVICE_NAME: The name of the MockService to run
-- MOCK_SERVICE_PORT The local port to listen on, overrides the port configured for the MockService
+- MOCK_SERVICE_PORT: The local port to listen on, overrides the port configured for the MockService
-- MOCK_SERVICE_HOST Override the local hostname in wsdl
+- MOCK_SERVICE_PATH: The local path to listen on, overrides the path configured for the MockService
-- MOCK_SERVICE_PATH The local path to listen on, overrides the path configured for the MockService
+- MOCK_SERVICE_HOST: Override the local hostname in wsdl

 ## Project
 See <https://github.com/landah/mockservicerunner/tree/1.2.0>